bmader6406/bozzuto-old/README.md

 $ bundle exec rails s
 ```

-Visit `localhost:3000` in the browser. :rocket:
+Visit `localhost:3000` in the browser. 🚀🚀🚀

 ## Testing